Our Impact.

 Renee Kim, Founding Member

 “Making space for process is important.
 It’s relationship building.
-I really appreciate that we center the voices of the people doing the work in communities in all that we do.”
+I really appreciate that Oregon SATF centers the voices of the people actually doing the work in communities, in all that they do.”

 “They have created a culture that respects and allows for all opinions . . . the fact that partners continue to stay at the table for multiple years speaks to their ability to foster that culture.”